Data Protection Handbook¶

 If pseudonymized data is sent to a third party without also sending the original identifiers, then the third party will be processing anonymized data (see below).
 The New School, however, will still be processing Personal Data, since it can be re-identified at any time.

 Under certain circumstances, pseudonymized data can be exempt from Data Subject rights.
 This exemption only applies, however, if the Data Controller can show that it is not in a position to identify the Data Subject anymore (e.g., because the Data Controller has destroyed its copies of the original identifiers, but knows they still exist somewhere else).
-The Data Controller will then not be required to comply with subject access requests, because tData Controllers are not required to hold additional information for the sole purpose of complying with such requests.
+The Data Controller will then not be required to comply with data subject access requests, because tData Controllers are not required to hold additional information for the sole purpose of complying with such requests.
 If, however, Data Subjects provide the Data Controller with the additional information needed to re-identify them in the data set, then they must be permitted to exercise their rights.

 More information can be found in the Guidelines for Anonymization and Pseudonymization.